-English Nature's 'Habitats regulations guidance note: The Appropriate Assessment (Regulation 48)', is at Appendix II for further information.
+English Nature's 'Habitats Regulations Guidance Note 1: The Appropriate Assessment (Regulation 48)', is at Appendix III for information.

 Tables 3 and 4 provide relevant authorities with a guide against which to initiate an assessment of the 'significance' of any plans or projects (and ongoing operations or activities) proposed for the site although this will only be the starting point for assessing impacts and does not remove the need for relevant authorities to formally consult English Nature over individual plans and projects where required under the Regulations.